-If you have questions about your particular situation, please call CLAS Academic Programs & Student Development, 319-335-2633, or make an appointment online.
+If you have questions about your particular situation, please call CLAS Undergraduate Programs, 319-335-2633, or make an appointment online (choose "College Office" then "College of Liberal Arts and Sciences).

 Changes of Registration